Biological Sciences

 Graduate Diploma in Science specialising in Biological Sciences

-To complete a GradDipSc with a Biological Sciences focus, students will need to complete at least 60 points in 100-300 level BIOL courses throughout their degree.
+To complete a GradDipSc with a Biological Sciences focus, you will need to complete at least 60 points in 100-300 level BIOL courses throughout their degree.
 In total 90 points must be at 300-level in the GradDipSc from Biological Sciences and/or other Science courses.

 Postgraduate Certificate in Science majoring in Biological Sciences

-Postgraduate Diploma majoring in Biological Sciences
+Postgraduate Diploma in Science majoring in Biological Sciences

 Master of Science majoring in Biological Sciences

-Part I of the MSc in Biological Sciences is 120 points (8 courses), including BIOL 411 and BIOL 412, 60 points from 400-level BIOL, and the remaining selected from BIOL or other courses as approved by the Programme Coordinator.
-Students need a B+ Grade Point Average to proceed to Part II of the degree.
+Part I of the MSc in Biological Sciences is 120 points (8 courses), including BIOL411 Research Preparation and BIOL412 Research Proposal, 60 points from 400-level BIOL courses, and the remaining selected from BIOL or other courses as approved by the Programme Coordinator.

-Part II requires BIOL 690 MSc Thesis.
+Part II requires BIOL690 MSc Thesis.

 Doctor of Philosophy (PhD) in Biological Sciences